 Nancy Houlihan, MA, RN, AOCN®, shares her vision for ONS.

-ONS is more committed than ever to providing oncology nurses with the skills to lead in the current and post–COVID-19 cancer care world.
-The ONS Board will focus its agenda on guiding our membership with resources and evidence-based oncology nursing practice standards as technology influences cancer care delivery even more quickly.
+The ONS Board of Directors is more committed than ever to providing oncology nurses with the skills to lead in the current and post–COVID-19 cancer care world.
+Our strategic plan aims to guide our membership with resources and evidence-based oncology nursing practice standards as technology influences cancer care delivery even more quickly.
 We will support our chapters in new ways to meet their members’ educational needs using remote platforms.
 We will collaborate closely with our clinical experts and researchers to grow the science and knowledge and integrate a culture of innovation.
 We will work with our industry partners to leverage new education technologies until we can gather in our traditional learning halls.
 We will continue building leaders for the future of ONS and oncology nursing and influencing our legislators about the significant issues in cancer prevention and access to care.
 And, we will do so with an ongoing commitment to inclusivity.
 Oncology nurses are as diverse as the communities they serve.
 We support them all.